oicr-gsi/shesmu/implementation.md

 - adding annotated methods in `PluginFileType`
 - adding annotated methods in `PluginFile`
 - using the `Definer`

+A number of plugin features can be added to the `PluginFileType` or the `PluginFile`.
+Anything placed in the `PluginFileType` will be a global defintion.
+When Shesmu administrator creates configuration file, Shesmu will spawn an instance of `PluginFile` to read that file.
+Any annotated methods attached the `PluginFile` will be created per-instance.
+The name of the configuration file will be included in the definition if it is created per-instance.

 ### Source Linker
 Source linkers convert local paths for `.shesmu` files into URLs for accessing